 The Educational Benefit of Participating in Experiments

-Many areas of Psychology are advanced through scientific research and experimentation.
+Many areas of Psychology are advanced through scientific research.
 Much of what is taught in textbooks and lectures is knowledge accumulated through the scientific enterprise.
 Participation in the PSYC 001 Participant Pool gives students an in-depth look at how psychological research is conducted here at Lehigh.
 Alternatively, students may gain knowledge of psychological research by reading empirical journal articles and writing a paper.
 The intent is to both provide an educational experience for students and to help the people conducting the research make contributions to science.

 How It Works